eugenkiss/static-mobx-routing/README.md

 [“How to Decouple State and UI”][mobx-article].

 [MobX Router][mobx-router] is another great project which is similarly inspired by the aforementioned article but takes a slightly different aproach.
-Most importantly, it is not statically typed.

   [mobx-router]: https://github.com/kitze/mobx-router